 The laboratory compliments the lecture and examines case studies of bacterial infections and is offered simultaneously with BIO 304L.
 Techniques for handling and growing bacteria and for identifying pathogenic bacteria with emphasis on immunoassays are introduced in the lab.
 The laboratory meets for two hours per week.
 It is suggested that the student take the laboratory portion simultaneously with the lecture portion of the course.
-Prerequisite: BIO 206 and BIO 206L
+Offered spring on odd-numbered years.
+Prerequisite: BIO 206, BIO 206L.